-Voluntary Buyout and Voluntary Acquisition is being implemented to meet the following National Objective:
+The Voluntary Buyout Program is being implemented to meet the following National Objective:

-• Urgent Need: The activity addresses a serious threat to community welfare following the disaster, and the household assisted is above 80% Area Median Income.
+• Urgent Need: The activity addresses a serious threat to community welfare following the disaster and are located in the 1% annual flood area.

-The applicant's National Objective is the same for all activities associated with the buyout/acquisition of the applicant's parcel (acquisition, clearance and demo, relocation assistance).
+The applicant's National Objective is the same for all activities associated with the acquisition of the applicant's parcel (acquisition, demo/site clearance, incentive provision, and relocation assistance).